 Mi 8 Explorer Edition has an in-display fingerprint reader, 3D face recog, and a transparent rear panel.
 It is packing 8GB RAM and 128GB internal, priced at 3,699 Yuan or Rs.
 38,900 Plus.

-The launch event started with MIUI 10 that is powered by AI, and seemingly a 3D Touch-like feature carrying some info.
+The launch event started with MIUI 10, which is powered by AI and seemingly a 3D Touch-like feature carrying some info.
 It will also support the 19:9 aspect ratio format and will bear a new task manager taking full benefit of the screen.
 It will further maximize screen space and has full-screen space gestures.
 The long press will lead to more options, swiping will delete tasks, and new gestures are on the way.
 MIUI 10 also brings AI features for the camera.

 Mi Band 3